Happy scripting

 Requires: Perl.

-This script is intended to reject messages when they contains line longer than 1023 chars.
-This could be helpful if you use a relay or if your mail passes through another mail server software that have such a limitation.
+This script is intended to reject messages when they contain lines longer than 1023 chars.
+This could be helpful if you use a relay or if your mail passes through another mail server software that has such a limitation.

 RUNS AS: External Script.

-The script automatically set account limits (size & number of mailboxes) to Unlimited before starting the conversion, so you don't have to do it by hand, and the script can copy data without getting a Accout Full message.
-These settings are automatically reset to previous value at the end of the script, unless the script ends with an error (for instance if an IMAP client is connected to the account).
-It also preserves the mailbox class.
+The script automatically sets account limits (size & number of mailboxes) to Unlimited before starting the conversion.
+These settings are automatically reset to previous value at the end of the script.
+The account being converted is locked during the execution to prevent errors.

 Postmaster's Backdoor Access